 Several terms and conditions bind the usage of the G Suite reseller platform.
 If these terms and conditions are not accepted, the API will return an HTTP 400 error with the relevant Terms of Service.
 You should review and potentially agree to all of the Terms of Service links below.

-- Log in to the G Suite Reseller console at least once as a domain administrator to be prompted with the generic reseller terms of service.
+- Log in to the Channel Services Console at least once as a domain administrator to be prompted with the generic reseller terms of service.

 Step 2: Download the Client Library